AdobeDocs/workfront.en/help/manage-work/issues/issue-information/update-issue-severity.md

 #  Update issue severity

-You can associate a severity with issues in `Adobe Workfront`.
+You can associate a severity with issues in Adobe Workfront.
 Tasks and projects do not have severities.

 Issues are unexpected events that can prevent your projects from finishing on time or within budget.&nbsp;You can use severities to indicate how serious an issue is.&nbsp;

-Your `Workfront administrator` defines the severities available in `Workfront`.
+Your Workfront administrator defines the severities available in Workfront.
 After they establish them, they are available for you to associate with an issue.
-For more information about creating severities in `Workfront`, see [Create and customize issue severities](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-customize-issue-severities.md).
+For more information about creating severities in Workfront, see [Create and customize issue severities](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-customize-issue-severities.md).

 You must have Contribute permissions on an issue to be able to update its severity.&nbsp;

-You can update the severity of issues in the following areas of `Workfront`:
+You can update the severity of issues in the following areas of Workfront:

 * In the  `Edit Issue` dialog box
 * In the Issue Details area of an issue